 The investment of the Group's cash resources is managed to minimize risk while seeking to enhance yield.
-The holding of cash and AFS investments expose the Group to credit risk of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets, if the counterparty is unwilling or unable to fulfill its obligation.
+The holding of cash and cash equivalent, equity investments at FVOCI, AFS investments, debt instruments at amortized cost and HTM investments exposes the Group to credit risk of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets, if the counterparty is unwilling or unable to fulfill its obligation.
 Credit risk management involves entering into transactions with counterparties that have acceptable credit standing.